This post originally appeared on Real Housemoms, where I am a contributor.

 Pigs in a blanket are a classic appetizer.
-Who knows when they made their first appearance, but for some reason I associate them with the 1950’s when anything bite-sized or toothpick friendly was deemed a sophsiticated and high fashion appetizer.
+Who knows when they made their first appearance, but for some reason I associate them with the 1950’s when anything bite-sized or toothpick friendly was deemed a sophsiticated and high-fashion appetizer.
+They sat alongside the JELLO mold.

 These simple mini pigs in a blanket appetizer have standed the test of time, but needed a little pick-me-up, so I added cheese!
 Because cheese makes everything better, wouldn’t you agree?